CLASS-SZ/.github/profile/README.md

 ## Accelerated Computations

+See these [notebooks](https://github.com/CLASS-SZ/notebooks/tree/main/classy_szfast) to get started.

-To run the emulator-based computations, simply change:
+To run the emulator-based computations, the idea is to change:

 ```python
 class_sz.compute()